Brach's: History

 In 1904, Emil J. Brach invested his $1,000 life savings in a storefront candy store located at the corner of North Avenue and Towne Street in Chicago, Illinois.
 He named it "Brach's Palace of Sweets".
 With his sons Edwin and Frank, he started with one kettle.
 Investing in additional equipment he was able to lower his production costs and sell his candy for 20 cents per pound, well below the more typical 50 cents per pound his competitors were charging.
 By 1911, his production had reached 50,000 pounds per week.

 By 1923, Brach had four factories operating at capacity.
 He then invested $5 million in a new factory, beginning construction in 1921.
 Built at 4656 West Kinzie Street, it consolidated production into one building.
 At the time, the company was producing 127 varieties of candy and had a capacity of 2,225,000 pounds per year.
 Over the years, the Kinzie plant was expanded, and investments in new processes and equipment were made, including a chocolate grinding plant and a large panning operation.
 In 1948, an electrical spark ignited corn starch, causing a massive explosion on the plant's third floor that killed 11 employees and injured 18.
 Much of the factory's north side was destroyed.
 Reconstruction brought the plant's capacity up to more than 4 million pounds of product per year, and it employed 2,400 workers, in 2200000 sqft.
 It was recognized as the largest candy-manufacturing plant in the world at the time.
 At its peak, 4,500 employees worked there.
 The plant was abandoned in 2003 when new owners took over operations, and production was moved primarily to Mexico.
-An administrative building was blown up for a special effects scene in The Dark Knight Batman movie in August, 2007; the rest of the complex was demolished in 2014.
+In August 2007, an administrative building was blown up for the filming of The Dark Knight, with the rest of the complex being demolished in 2014 and currently remaining as parking space.

 Prior to World War II, Brach's produced several candy bars, including a chocolate-covered, honeycombed, peanut butter Swing Bar as well as a mint and almond nougat bar.
 After the war, Brach's concentrated on bulk and bagged candies as Halloween Trick or treating became a popular activity.
 Brach's promoted its candy corn and other fall-themed candies, available in single-serve, pre-packaged packets.